minerllabs/competition_submission_template/README.md

 }
 ```

-This JSON is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` and `grader_id` as specified above.
+This JSON is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` as specified above.

 Please specify if your code will use a GPU or not for the evaluation of your model.
 If you specify `true` for the GPU, a **NVIDIA Tesla K80 GPU** will be provided and used for the evaluation.